 Creating a study to help develop new treatment strategies

 Researchers are now developing the study protocol.
 They plan to enroll patients with a well-documented episode of acute pancreatitis in the hospital setting.
-Enrollment of patients could start in September 2021.
+Enrollment of patients should start by the end of 2021.

 “We strongly believe our consortium research will reveal important details about the development of diabetes after pancreatitis,” Dr. Papachristou says, “and will also allow us to better help people with diabetes, regardless of its etiology.”

 “Our paramount goal is to find new treatments and management strategies to help patients and to prevent devastating complications,” Dr. Bradley says.

 Georgios Papachristou, MD, PhD, is a professor and the vice chair of translational research in the Department of Medicine at The Ohio State University College of Medicine.

 David Bradley, MD, is assistant professor in the Division of Diabetes, Endocrinology and Metabolism at The Ohio State University College of Medicine.

 Their research team from The Ohio State University Wexner Medical Center also includes Darwin Conwell, MD, a gastroenterologist and director of the Division of Gastroenterology, Hepatology and Nutrition; Philip Hart, MD, a gastroenterologist who specializes in treating patients with pancreatic disorders; and Kathleen Dungan, MD, who specializes in diabetes and endocrinology.